 - Fan intake

-- Can also be installed in a router table
+- Can also be installed on a router table

 - It’s heavy so not the best for light routing